 The Proctor compaction test is a laboratory method of experimentally determining the optimal moisture content at which a given soil type will become most dense and achieve its maximum dry density.

-Since moving into our current office location in February 2007, the added space has allowed us to develop an in-house soils and construction materials testing laboratory.
-The ability to store and test soils and construction materials at our facility, in lieu of using a third party laboratory, has greatly increased the turn around time for test results and reporting while reducing the overall cost of these services.
-We are currently equipped with a walk-in curing room for storing concrete, mortar and grout test samples and also several lime-water submersion tanks if needed.
-We utilize a Forney, digital readout compression machine to test concrete, mortar and grout samples for their compressive strength.
-Our concrete laboratory is currently CCRL (Cement and Concrete Reference Laboratory) and our soil laboratory's AMRL (AASHTO Materials Reference Laboratory) are certified.
-Our in-house laboratory facility's equipment meets the standards of excellence required to generate clear and accurate test results, with faster turnaround time.
+Since moving into our current office, the added space has allowed us to develop an in-house soils and construction materials testing laboratory.
+The ability to store and test soils and construction materials at our facility, in lieu of using a third party laboratory, has greatly decreased the turnaround time for obtaining and reporting test results while reducing the overall cost of these services.
+We are currently equipped with a walk-in cure room for storing concrete, mortar and grout samples.
+We also have several lime-water submersion tanks to accommodate compressive strength specimens when necessary.
+We utilize a Forney, digital readout compression machine to verify the compressive strength of concrete, mortar and grout samples.
+Our Concrete laboratory is CCRL (Cement and Concrete Reference Laboratory) certified and our Soils laboratory in AMRL (AASHTO Materials Reference Laboratory) certified.
+Our in-house laboratory equipment and staff meet the standards of excellence set forth by the CCRL and AMRL which ensures our clients will receive concise, accurate test results in a timely manner.